dionarodrigues/diogorodrigues.dev/blog/2020-10-14-automating-ui-tests-with-jest-and-react-testing-library.en.md

 - RTL encourages us to write better components through accessibility approaches
 - Focus on how components look and behave in the DOM instead of props and states
-- Great integration with Jest (by the way, Jest is the React team’s recommendation to use, as this library needs to work with a test runner)
+- Great integration with Jest

-RTL is awesome, we can create tests based on DOM elements using several different [queries](https://testing-library.com/docs/dom-testing-library/api-queries), then create a snapshot of the component to prevent any unexpected UI changes.
+RTL is awesome, we can create tests based on DOM elements using several different [queries](https://testing-library.com/docs/dom-testing-library/api-queries), then create a snapshot of the component to prevent any unexpected user interface changes.
 Therefore, whenever the running test identifies any changes, the tests will fail.
 Thus, you can make the decision to update the snapshot or correct your code so that no differences are found.
-We can also use events to simulate user interactions: such as clicks and form fills, for example.
+In addition, we can also use events to simulate user interactions: such as clicks and form fills, for example.
 Isn’t it awesome?

 #### Watch the tutorial video below to better understand the React Testing Library through practical examples